TH

 1

-• Stakeholders’ involvement in business operations.
+Stakeholders’ involvement in business operations by considering from

-• Whether the stakeholders have the influence to impact the company’s sustainability issues.
+• Whether the stakeholders have the influence to impact the Company’s sustainability issues

 2